Edmonton Pickleball Club

 A pickleball ladder is a system for ranking a group of pickleball players.
 Players are arranged like rungs of a ladder and as a player wins or loses, the player moves up or down, on the pickleball ladder.

-This format uses the same basic format of a Round Robin, the difference being, scores are kept and recorded by the Club and the total points for each player will create a "win percentage handicap" which will be kept throughout the season.
+This format uses the same basic format of a Round Robin, difference being, scores are kept and recorded by the Club and the total points for each player will create a "win percentage handicap" which will be kept throughout the season.
 Over time, your "handicap" can move you up and down the ladder as it will place you in similar groupings over the season to keep your games most challenging and interesting.
 Handicaps are calculated using the global pickleball network